Vermont Incorporation Services

 Your Vermont Annual Report is a form you file with the Vermont Secretary of State each year to confirm or update your corporation’s ownership and contact information.
 Note that you can’t update your registered agent or office with this report—that requires a separate Registered Agent or Office Address Change form.
-Your report is due two and a half months after your fiscal year end.
+Your report is due March 15th if you operate on a typical calendar year.
 Forget to file?
 There’s a $25 late fee.

 The Vermont corporate net income tax rates are:

 6%: $0 to $10,000